Barista Guides4 min readMarch 5, 2026

 Mocha Latte Recipe With Cocoa Powder: Step-By-Step Recipe

 A mocha latte made with real cocoa powder tastes richer and more balanced than any syrup-based version.
 The key is dissolving high-quality cocoa into espresso before adding milk, which creates a smooth chocolate base without graininess.
-This recipe uses a 1:2 espresso-to-milk ratio with 2 teaspoons of Dutch-process cocoa for café-quality results at home.

 A good mocha latte should still taste like espresso.
 The easiest way to keep that balance at home is to use unsweetened cocoa powder, dissolve it properly, and build sweetness slowly instead of letting syrup bury the coffee.